3 Factors That Can Affect the Mental Health of Students with Autism

 The consequences can prove devastating and long-lasting.
 The correct environment for a student is one where they and their classmates are instilled with the ethos that differences should be celebrated, and that empathy is a core value.
 School doesn’t need to be survival of the fittest or a game of avoiding the bully on the playground.

-Your child deserves not only to be understood and accepted, but they also deserve to grow in a healthy environment, surrounded by a mutually supportive peer group.
+Your teen deserves not only to be understood and accepted, but they also deserve to grow in a healthy environment, surrounded by a mutually supportive peer group.

 We hope to have identified the three main potential threats to your student’s mental health while they attend school, and how by carefully selecting the right atmosphere for them, you can marvel as they become a capable young adult.
 The choice is yours!